wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/2-examine-wireless-network-technologies.md

 ### Wireless security

 Wireless security has been the biggest consideration by organizations planning a wireless implementation.
-Because wireless traffic travels across open airwaves, it is susceptible to interception by attackers.
+Because wireless traffic travels across open airwaves, it's susceptible to interception by attackers.
 Therefore, organizations utilize several security technologies to address these concerns.
 Most Wi-Fi devices support multiple security standards.
 The following table describes the current security methods available for wireless networks.

 :::row:::
   :::column:::